- 1 The Hair Growth Cycle

-Hereditary pattern hair loss, or Androgenetic Alopecia (AA), is the most common cause of hair loss, especially in men.
-In men, hereditary pattern hair loss is called male-pattern hair loss (MPHL); in women, it is called female-pattern hair loss (FPHL).
+Hereditary pattern hair loss, known by its medical term as Androgenetic Alopecia (AA), is the most common cause of hair loss, especially in men.
+In men, hereditary pattern hair loss is called male-pattern hair loss (MPHL).
+In women, the condition is called female-pattern hair loss (FPHL).

 Platelet-rich plasma (PRP) therapy is another popular treatment for pattern hair loss.
-PRP therapy stimulates hair regrowth and reduces further hair loss in both men and women.
+The treatment stimulates hair regrowth and reduces further hair loss in both men and women.
 PRP therapy is a natural and non-invasive treatment that uses platelets derived from your blood to stimulate hair regrowth.